BoltzExchange/boltz-backend/docs/deployment.md

 # Some Discord commands (like withdraw) require a TOTP token
 # This is the path to the secret of that TOTP token
 otpsecretpath = "/home/boltz/.boltz/otpSecret.dat"

+# The array "pairs" congiures the trading pairs that Boltz should support
+# A pair can have the following options:
+# - "base" (required): base currency
+# - "quote" (required): quote currency
+# - "timeoutDelta": after how many minutes a Swap of that pair should timeout
+# - "rate": the rate for a pair can be hardcoded (only sensible for same currency pairs);
+#           if the rate is not hardcoded the mean value from these exchanges will be used:
+#             - Binance
+#             - Bitfinex
+#             - Coinbase Pro
+#             - Kraken
+#             - Poloniex
+# - "fee": percentage of the swapped amount that should be charged as fee

 [[pairs]]
 base = "LTC"